appcypher/awesome-wasm-langs/README.md

 * [RPython](https://github.com/soIu/rpython) - A RPython (PyPy's Restricted Python) to WebAssembly compiler
 * [TPython](https://github.com/soIu/tpython) - Pythonic++ (a "dialect" of C++) to WebAssembly compiler
 * [micropython-wasm](https://github.com/rafi16jan/micropython-wasm) - MicroPython build which features wide JS interop, e.g. waiting for JS promises.
+* [gpython](https://github.com/go-python/gpython) - GPython is a Python 3.4 interpreter written in Go "batteries not included".
+Can be used as embedded language in Go programs.

 --------------------